What Does It Really Mean to Work For a Charity?

 - Marketing, Communications & PR – Charities need to spread the word about all of the changes that they’re trying to make.
 That’s where marketing and communications come in.
 From emails to social media, there is always a person behind the messages that you see.
 If you have experience in marketing or journalism, this may be the field for you.

 - Technology & IT – Charities need people with tech skills to keep up with the digital space.
 That way, they can tap into the latest technologies and tools that can drive more donations and get more people supporting their cause.
 This could include web development, AI, creating apps and more.

-Volunteer management – Volunteers are key to the success of the charity sector.
+- Volunteer management – Volunteers are key to the success of the charity sector.
 Organisations need to manage volunteers and create a structure for their community (which often requires a team).
-These jobs require great communication and people skills in order to manage the diverse range of people who donate their time and skills to a charity.
+These jobs need great communication and people skills in order to manage the diverse range of people who donate their time and skills to a charity.

 There are also plenty of opportunities in:

 - Business Development & Project Management